Geogouz/ARLCL-Optimizer/README.md

 - RSS-based ranging using Bluetooth Low Energy signals [BLE] (model's units are in meters)
 - Time-based ranging using Ultra-Wideband signals [UWB] (model's units are in centimeters)

+We provide also two localization implementations based on Mass Springs (*MS_Localization.py*) and Maximum Likelihood - Particle Swarm Optimization (*ML-PSO_Localization.py*) that were used as baselines with ARLCL.
+The dependencies are mentioned in *requirements.txt*.

 ## Ranging Database

 Depending on the execution mode, two different types of files can be used.
 GUI mode makes use of single database files (.rss or .smpl) containing the ranging measurements for a specific scenario.
 Headless mode makes use of an additional index file containing the scenario names of multiple database files.